psavvy/ReDiag-research-tool/README.md

 ## Regression Diagnostics (ReDiag) Shiny application
 *A research tool to assess the linearity and normality regression assumptions*

-ReDiag offers visualization tools to assess the normality of residuals and the often-overlooked assumption of linearity.
+ReDiag offers visualisation tools to assess the normality of residuals and the often-overlooked assumption of linearity.
 The user-friendly interface enables the users with limited statistics skills to critically assess their model and correct any violations.

 The application is freely accessible at <https://percysavieri.shinyapps.io/ReDiag/>